 While the childbearing years are my passion, I enjoy treating all patients and ailments.
 Acupuncture is a powerful tool to treat pain, stress, anxiety, insomnia, just to name a few!
 I provide all of my patients with wholehearted acceptance free from judgment and am truly honored to be part of each person’s experience.

 I was raised on a sailboat in the Puget Sound and find great joy and peacefulness on and near the water.
 I attended college in Massachusetts and hold a Bachelor’s Degree in Government from Smith College.
 In 2015, after four years of study, I earned a Master’s Degree in Oriental Medicine from the Oregon College of Oriental Medicine.
 In addition to being a practitioner of East Asian medicine and a doula, I am the mother of three spirited young boys.
 Motherhood is as wonderful and challenging as anything I have ever done and I am thankful to raise my children in the vibrant and progressive community we have here in Portland.
-As a family, we enjoy working in our garden, hiking in Forest Park and taking advantage of all of Portland’s family music.
+As a family, we enjoy working in our garden, outdoor adventures and taking advantage of Portland’s family music scene.
 In the rare personal moment I can be found curled up with a novel or hunched over my sewing machine thinking about how I need an acupuncture treatment!